ImBradders/SpotifyDistributedSystem/Servers/Multi-UseServer/MessageProtocols.md

 Creates an account for the username and password provided.
 Possible errors include:
+- Not enough params.
 - Username already exists
 - Unable to create user

 ### Login

-LOGIN : [username] : [password] | AUTH : [token] or ERROR
+LOGIN : [username] : [password] | AUTH or ERROR

 Logs a user into their account providing them with an auth token which they can use later.
 Possible errors include:
+- Not enough params
-- User doesn't exist
+- Username does not exist
-- Password doesn't match
+- Password incorrect
-- Unable to login.
+- Unable to log in